California is Building High Speed Rail

-Los Angeles to San Francisco in under three hours?
-It’s not just a dream.
+Los Angeles to San Francisco in under three hours by train?

-Integrated with California's extensive network of trains and buses, high-speed rail will ultimately link hundreds of cities and towns across the state.
+With timed connections to California's excellent conventional trains and buses, high-speed rail will link hundreds of cities and towns across the state.

 California is using the Integrated Network Approach.
 The high-speed line is being constructed in stages, progressively integrated into an already robust network of trains and buses.
 The Interstate Highway network was built this way.

 With this approach, everyone begins to enjoy the benefits of high-speed rail – even before the entire route is complete.
 As each finished segment is added to the network, it further reduces travel times and increases ridership across the system, not just between high-speed rail stations.

 The ultimate goal is a thriving network of high-speed trains that link all of California.
 Getting there requires a solid foundation and a starting point with statewide impact.

 That’s exactly what the Central Valley segment delivers:

 - Population of 4 million people

 - Flat enough to build long stretches of 220-mph track without drilling tunnels